Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Good morning, yeah.

-Should governments, whether Labour or Tory, be nervous of China's intentions.
+Should governments, whether Labour or Tory, be nervous of China's intentions?

 Of course they should.

-Uh I mean, it seems to me that this is a statement of common sense, a statement of the obvious.
+I mean, it seems to me that this is a statement of common sense, a statement of the obvious.

 We have a lot of evidence of hostile Chinese activity towards the UK and towards other countries.

-And it's it's not a complicated issue.
+And it's not a complicated issue.

-There must be frustration in the Security Services that proceedings were not brought against these two men, both of whom deny the charges, especially when you hear in these now released statements from Matthew Collins that China also presents the biggest state-based threat to the UK's economic security.
+There must be frustration in the security services that proceedings were not brought against these two men, both of whom deny the charges, especially when you hear in these now released statements from Matthew Collins that China also presents the biggest state-based threat to the UK's economic security.

-When you hear that, what do you think about the director of public prosecution's decision not to proceed?
+When you hear that, what do you think about the Director of Public Prosecutions' decision not to proceed?

 I honestly can't understand it.